Below is a list of some common insurance terms and definitions.

 0 - 9

-835: This is language used by clearinghouses and payers to define an electronic Payment Report enrollment.
+835: This is a term used by clearinghouses and payers to refer to an electronic Payment Report enrollment.

-837p: This is language used by clearinghouses and payers to define an electronic claim filing enrollment.
+837p: This is a term used by clearinghouses and payers to refer to an electronic claim filing enrollment.